openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 following parameters:
     - `"name"` - name of the metric to optimize.
     - `"baseline_value"` - (optional parameter) a baseline metric value of the original model.
-The validations on the whole validation will be initiated in the beginning if nothing specified.
+The validations on The validation will be initiated entirely in the beginning if nothing specified.
 - `"metric_subset_ratio"` - part of the validation set that is used to compare original full-precision and fully quantized models when creating ranking subset in case of predefined metric values of the original model.
 Default value is `0.5`.